-- The writing team from Mafia I returns to deliver another powerhouse script that portrays a tale of survival, camaraderie and the pitfalls of pursuing the American Dream
+- The writing team from Mafia I return to deliver another powerhouse script that portrays a stunning tale of survival, camaraderie and the pitfalls of pursuing the American Dream

-- Players will be immersed in the Golden Era of America as Mafia II features tracks from some of the era's most influential artists
+- Immersed in the Golden Era of America as Mafia II features tracks from some of the era's most influential artists

 Mafia II is a fitting sequel to the original Mafia: City of Lost Heaven that launched on the PC before getting a console port.
 The game sees the main character, Vito Scaletta, return home from World War II only to get tangled up with the Sicilian mob.